 The Digital Services Act

 The Digital Services Act (DSA), presented by the Commission in December 2020, is looking to complement the E-commerce Directive and update the legislative framework governing digital services and impact certain advertising elements.
-The DSA will deal with issues such as the protection of consumers, the fundamental rights online, transparency requirements and the accountability framework for online platforms, among others.
+The DSA deals with issues such as the protection of consumers, the fundamental rights online, transparency requirements and the accountability framework for online platforms, among others.

 In particular, the DSA addresses the following issues that are relevant for EASA: